-Description The subjects comprise a purpose built ex Local Authority two storey villa.
-Accommodation GROUND FLOOR:- Entrance Hallway, Living Room & Dining Kitchen.
-FIRST FLOOR:- Master Bedroom (with en-suite shower room), Two Further Bedrooms & Family Bathroom (with Wc).
-ATTIC LEVEL:- Fourth Bedroom.

-Gross internal floor area (m2) The gross internal floor area is 119m2 or thereby.
-Neighbourhood and location The subjects are located within the Kelvindale district of Glasgow where surrounding properties vary in age and character.
+Description The subjects comprise a purpose built semi detached two storey villa.
+Accommodation GROUND FLOOR - Entrance Vestibule leading to Entrance Hallway, Third Bedroom/Dining Room, Breakfasting Kitchen and Living Room.
+FIRST FLOOR - Two Bedrooms and Family Bathroom with WC.
+Gross internal floor area (m2) 86 m2 or thereby.
+Neighbourhood and location The subjects are located with the Knightswood district of Glasgow where surrounding properties vary in age and character.
 Adequate local shopping, educational and public transport facilities are available close by.

-Age Believed to be constructed circa 1935.
+Age Believed to have been constructed circa 1935.
 Weather Overcast.

-Г

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.

-Chimney stacks were seen to be of brick construction overlaid with a render finish.
+Chimney stacks pertaining to the property appear to have been removed and any documentation for this, where available, should be obtained.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was seen to be of pitched design overlaid with an original slate finish.
-The roof culminates in a central ridge overlaid with a tile finish.
-Access to the eaves is by way of the attic room cheeks which showed a traditional timber frame construction that was insulated.
-Only a limited inspection of these areas was available due to stored items.
+The roof was seen to be of multi pitched design overlaid with a tile finish.
+Access to the roof void is via a double hatch on the upper landing ceiling, which revealed a traditional timber framed construction.
+Only a limited inspection from the roof hatch was available due to affordable access.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater goods serving the subjects were seen to be formed in uPVC materials.
-Main walls Visually inspected with the aid of binoculars where man wans appropriate.
-Foundations and concealed parts were not exposed or inspected.
-The main walls are believed to be of cavity brick/block construction overlaid with a render finish.
+Rainwater goods serving the subjects were seen to be formed in a combination of uPVC and cast iron materials.
+Main walls Rainwater goods serving the subjects were seen to be Main walls Rainwater goods serving the subjects were seen to be formed in a combination of uPVC and cast iron materials.
+Visually inspected with the aid of binoculars where Main walls Rainwater goods serving the subjects were seen to be formed in a combination of uPVC and cast iron materials.
+Visually inspected with the aid of binoculars where appropriate.
+Foundations and concealed parts were not exposed or

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The subjects are accessed by way of a uPVC glazed door on the front elevation and double leaf uPVC double glazed French doors on the rear.
+The subjects are accessed by way of uPVC glazed doors on the front and rear elevations of the property.
 Windows within the property are predominantly of uPVC construction containing double glazed units.
-There are Velux windows incorporated into the roof structure.
-Window units within roof structures can often incur a higher degree of maintenance and cost.
+There remains one single glazed timber framed unit in the kitchen.
 External decorations Visually inspected.
 External decorations incorporate paint and stained finishes.
-Conservatories / porches None.
-Communal areas Circulation areas visually inspected.
-The subjects share a communal access pend on the left hand side of the entrance.
+Conservatories / porches None. · Communal areas None.
 Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-The subjects benefit from private garden grounds on the front and rear of the property.
-Confirmation of the separation of land may be found via the Title Deeds.
-Boundaries are predominantly of vegetation and timber fencing.
+The subjects benefit from garden grounds on the front, side and rear of the property.
+The front garden grounds are predominantly laid to lawn.
+The side of the property is predominantly mono blocked providing off street parking.
+The rear garden grounds are laid with a patio with the raised area being laid with lawn.
+Boundaries are a combination of timber and metal fencing.
 Ceilings Visually inspected from floor level.
-Ceilings within the property are of plaster and plasterboard finishes.
+Ceilings within the property are of timber lath and plaster and plasterboard materials.
+Some ceilings within the property have been lowered and consequently our inspection was limited.